OpenKMIP/SLUGS/docs/source/configuration.rst

        if the port is a privileged port.
 * ``log.access_file``
     The path to the access log file.
 This log contains entries for all external accesses to the application (e.g., all GET requests).
-The log directory

     .. note::
        The log directory must exist before SLUGS is run; the service will not